Spyhunter ransomware removal instructions

 Your unique ID

-Spyhunter running in Task Manager as "SpyHunter product." process disguising itself as a legitimate anti-spyware software called "SpyHunter".
+Spyhunter running in Task Manager as the "SpyHunter product." process, thus disguising itself as legitimate anti-spyware software called "SpyHunter".

 Screenshot of files encrypted by Spyhunter (".spyhunter" extension):

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Spyhunter virus.
 Download it by clicking the button below:

 - STEP 1.
 Spyhunter virus removal using safe mode with networking.

 - STEP 2.
 Spyhunter ransomware removal using System Restore.